A-Z of medical science

 The best definition of an artery is the blood vessel which LEAVES the heart.
 If you say that you can’t go wrong!
 MOST of our arteries do carry oxygen–rich blood under high pressure which is delivered to all the organs of the body- but this isn’t the correct definition!
-There are apparently 55-60 000 miles of blood vessels in the average body- so approximately half of that are arteries.
+There are apparently 55-60 000 miles of blood vessels in the average body - so approximately half are arteries.
 The rest are veins!
-Arteries have to have very strong muscular walls to withstand the pressure of the heart beating and sending the blood round the body and have to remain intact to prevent loss of blood.
+Arteries have to have very strong muscular walls to withstand the pressure of the heart beating and sending the blood round the body and they have to remain intact to prevent loss of blood.

 B is for Bladder

 It is that specialised container for urine found in the pelvic cavity and you may be surprised to learn that it doesn’t hang downwards in your body but lies sideways like a rowing boat.
 It is made of specialised cells (transitional epithelium) to allow it to expand (and not burst!) and can contain up to 300-400 ml of urine (and never ten pints of beer!)
 It is a myth that bladder incontinence is a natural consequence of ageing but it is certain that Pilates does wonders for the pelvic floor.

 It is a tough, fibrous connective tissue also known as ‘gristle’.
 This is the template material for all bones in the body.
 Did you know you have 206 bones and many are not ossified (i.e. made bony) until after birth?
 Bone cells grow on and into the cartilage until they are imprisoned there to give a rigidity and protection to the bony skeleton.
 Places that don’t ossify are the ‘bones’ of the nose which is just as well when you think how many times you bash your nose throughout life!